wangcongcong123/ttt/tutorials/tpu_from_scratch.md

-### Guide to use Google's TPUs in Good Details.
+### Guide to use Google's TPUs with Good Details.

 Back to around two months ago, I was struggling in fine-tuning Huggingface's transformers due to the lack of computation power.
-In particular on a personal-use single-GPU equipped device (e.g., I am poor so I just has RTX 2060 on my laptop), for big models like [`t5-large`](https://huggingface.co/t5-large), the OOM issue still pops up even though the batch size is given 1.
-This is a problem that I felt eagerly to fix as I wanted to try some research ideas back then.
+In particular on a personal-use single-GPU equipped device (e.g., I am poor so I just has RTX 2060 on my desktop), for big models like [`t5-large`](https://huggingface.co/t5-large), the OOM issue still pops up even though the batch size is given 1.
+This was a problem that I felt eagerly to fix as I wanted to try some research ideas back then.
 Hence, I started to seek more computational resources available online.
 Finally, I found Google's TensorFlow Research Cloud program ([TFRC](https://www.tensorflow.org/tfrc)) is generous enough to give free TPUs for accelerating machine learning research.
 Fortunately, I received the free credits shortly after I applied.
 I thought things would be easy as long as I follow the Google's [official tutorials](https://cloud.google.com/tpu/docs/tutorials).
 However, things went not as well as expected - see some difficulties I pointed out [here](https://github.com/wangcongcong123/ttt#last).
 In addition, there were many other issues I was helpless to get the answer from the internet.
 This has led me to open source [the ttt project](https://github.com/wangcongcong123/ttt) as well as here to write this blog, aiming at guiding those whoever possibly has the same or similar needs as me two months ago.

-Key words: `Google GCP environment setup for model training using TPUs`, `Sequence-to-sequence transformers`, `Huggingface's datasets and transformers`, `From Pytorch to Tensorflow2.0 for using TPUs`.
+Key words: **Google GCP environment setup for model training using TPUs**, **Sequence-to-sequence transformers**, **Huggingface's datasets and transformers**, **From Pytorch to Tensorflow2.0 for using TPUs**.

 This blog will cover
 1. Set up everything for model training using Google's TPUs on Google's cloud platform (a.k.a., GCP) or you can call Google instance machine.